 Victoria Statutory Declaration

 Transfering-in .AU domains

 For .AU domains, the Australian registry has implemented a validation matrix for all the domains that are registered.
-All .AU customers (except .ID.AU domains) must have an active ABN or ABN or trademark to transfer their domains.
+All third-level .AU customers (except .ID.AU domains) must have an active ABN or ABN or trademark to transfer their domains.

 There is no charge for .AU transfers unless the domain expires within 90 days.
 If the transfer takes place within 90 days before expiry, the domain will renew after the domain transfer completes, and a charge will be applied.